 Information for current students about our legacy RN to MSN programs is available here.

-Health Care Leadership and Administration Program Overview
+Overview: Health Care Leadership and Administration

 The HCLA program offers students the opportunity to develop a robust foundation in systems-thinking, organization theory, human resource management, health care policy and advocacy, and leadership development.
 Courses incorporate both asynchronous and synchronous learning components.

 This program is designed to be flexible and convenient to complete, as students will be able to maintain current employment while enrolled.